Why the Phantom of the Opera Did Not Deserve Pity

 Everyone is responsible for getting their own crap together before entering a relationship.
 It's not right to burden someone else with your issues.
 In fact, it's abusive.

-The Phantom thought his face alienated him from other people, but it was his psychopathic tendencies all along.
+The Phantom thought his face alienated him from other people, but it was his choice to be a bad person that was alienating him all along.

 Questions & Answers